-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 At its 2021 fall event, Apple unveiled several new products, including the iPhone 13, iPhone 13 Pro and iPad mini.

-Apple’s website has now been updated with Canadian pricing and availability but there’s a lot, so we’ve listed all the pricing for each device, including storage configurations.
+Apple’s website has now been updated with Canadian pricing and availability for all of its upcoming products, so we’ve listed all the pricing for each device, including storage configurations.

+Canadian carrier pricing will be added to this story when it’s available:

-iPad mini: available for pre-order today, launches September 24th
+Available for pre-order today, launches September 24th.

 - 64GB (Wi-Fi): $649